ElectricityAuthority/tracing/README.md

 ## Post-processing trace output data

-The following iPython notebook files are provided for post-processing.
+The following python and iPython notebook files are provided for post-processing.
 ```
-trace_post_processing_1.ipynb
 trace_post_processing_1.py
 trace_post_processing_hvdc.ipynb
 trace_post_processing_2.ipynb
 ```
-trace_post_processing_1.ipynb returns the mean of the daily data over months, years and the total three year period and adds the Herfindahl-Hirschman Index (HHI).
+trace_post_processing_1.py returns the mean of the daily data over months, years and the total three year period and adds the Herfindahl-Hirschman Index (HHI).
+It also strips additional data from the raw trace output for the substation trace results (this probably should have been part of trace.py...)

-trace_post_processing_1.py is a modified native python version based on this code but altered by Concept Consulting to better tie into their TPM work.
-This also includes four new mapping files.

 trace_post_processing_hvdc.ipynb is an attempt to look at the HVDC.
-The HVDC is unique and is modelled in vSPD as four circuits, two north and two south.
-Because of this, ideally these circuits need to be combined into one and the HHI calculated for the HVDC as per any other AC circuits.
-We have not done this so these results are representative.
+The HVDC is unique and is modelled in vSPD as four circuits, two northward flowing and two southward flowing.
+Because of this, ideally these circuits need to be combined into one and the HHI calculated for the HVDC as per any other AC circuit.
+We have not done this so these results are representative and the HVDC is *not* intended to be traced as a deep connection asset.

 trace_post_processing_2.ipynb (not yet published) adds Transpowers Regulated Asset Base (RAB) for interconnection assets to each of the four total output csvs.

 ## Installation instructions